Let’s discuss: tarot card readings, yes or no?

-The cards I chose were flipped over and placed one by one in front of her.
+She flipped each card over and placed one by one in front of her.
 After that moment, not once did she point to a card or identify the cards in any way.
-She was so positive and convincing, I found myself being surprised at her accuracy.
+She was so positive and convincing.
+Her accuracy surprised me.
 Some of the topics were about my personality, some concrete details, and a few insights into what my future may hold.

 - Life begins at 40 (oh thank goodness!)

-- She said I have a good relationship with my husband, and he is a good man (a detail easily assumed from his quick response via text message when I asked for the room number)
+- She said I have a good relationship with my husband.
+He is a good man (a detail easily assumed from his quick response via text message when I asked for the room number)

-- right out of the gate, she asked me if I worked – and then said I was overworked and doing too many things.
+- right out of the gate, she asked me if I worked.
+Then, she said I was overworked and doing too many things.
 (Aren’t all working women?)

 - She told me I liked to work and to be away from my kids – a boy and a girl (true,